josephsmithberger/XogotDocs/Documentation.docc/Manual/performance/vertex_animation/controlling_thousands_of_fish.md

                      rand_from_seed(alt_seed4) * 2.0 - 1.0);
 ```

-Finally, assign position to TRANSFORM[3].xyz, which is the part of the transform that holds
+Finally, assign `position` to `TRANSFORM[3].xyz`, which is the part of the transform that holds
 the position information.

 ```
 TRANSFORM[3].xyz = position * 20.0;
 ```

-Remember, all this code so far goes inside the start() function.
+Remember, all this code so far goes inside the `start()` function.

 The vertex shader for your mesh can stay the exact same as it was in the previous tutorial.

-Now you can move each fish individually each frame, either by adding to the TRANSFORM directly
+Now you can move each fish individually each frame, either by adding to the `TRANSFORM` directly
-or by writing to VELOCITY.
+or by writing to `VELOCITY`.

-Let's transform the fish by setting their VELOCITY in the start() function.
+Let's transform the fish by setting their `VELOCITY` in the `start()` function.

 ```
 VELOCITY.z = 10.0;
 ```

-This is the most basic way to set VELOCITY every particle (or fish) will have the same velocity.
+This is the most basic way to set `VELOCITY` every particle (or fish) will have the same velocity.

-Just by setting VELOCITY you can make the fish swim however you want.
+Just by setting `VELOCITY` you can make the fish swim however you want.
 For example, try the code
 below.

 ```
 VELOCITY.z = cos(TIME + CUSTOM.x * 6.28) * 4.0 + 6.0;
 ```

-This will give each fish a unique speed between 2 and 10.
+This will give each fish a unique speed between `2` and `10`.

-You can also let each fish change its velocity over time if you set the velocity in the process()
+You can also let each fish change its velocity over time if you set the velocity in the `process()`
 function.

-If you used CUSTOM.y in the last tutorial, you can also set the speed of the swim animation based
+If you used `CUSTOM.y` in the last tutorial, you can also set the speed of the swim animation based
-on the VELOCITY.
-Just use CUSTOM.y.
+on the `VELOCITY`.
+Just use `CUSTOM.y`.

 ```
 CUSTOM.y = VELOCITY.z * 0.1;